Together with our staff members, each with their individual talents and interests, are able to provide your pet with

 That summer, I got to see the pure joy as the hospital was able to reunite lost pets with their family and I also got to experience the sorrow as good news was not always deliverable.
 It was through that experience that I was able to see just how much I would be able to work with and serve people through veterinary medicine.
 And so began the lifelong passion that would pair my God given talent to work with animals with my ultimate desire to serve and love people.

 From preventative medicine to dentistry to surgery to internal medicine to geriatric care, I enjoy it all.
 I know that your pets are part of your family, and I want to do everything I can to provide the best quality care to ensure a long quality life for both them and all the members of your family.
-I have an even higher interest in regenerative and rehabilitation medicine, which is why I pursued further training and became certified as a Canine Rehabilitation Practitioner.
+I have an even higher interest in rehabilitation medicine, which is why I pursued further training and became certified as a Canine Rehabilitation Practitioner.
 I am overjoyed to be able to the director of Cornerstone’s Physical Rehabilitation Department.

-This new field of rehabilitation and regenerative medicine is huge.
+This new field of rehabilitation and rehabilitation medicine is huge.
 Painful and arthritic patients, neurologic patients, post-operative patients, and agility training patients…so many animals are going to benefit and have an improved quality of life.

 I grew up in Southwest Missouri, graduated from Joplin High School, attended Missouri State University in Springfield, and completed my Doctorate of Veterinary Medicine at the University of Missouri in Columbia.
 Similarly to my colleagues at Cornerstone, I believe continuing education and advanced training is necessary in order to be able to provide quality care for patients in a quickly advancing veterinary field.
 I am committed to getting at least forty hours each year, but I often get more.